andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/02-audition.md

 some are assholes, and some fill in the space between.
 I'm chuffed that Mark falls on the nice end of the spectrum.

-One PBR turns to two then Dana shows up to the table with a round of tequila shots.
+The PBRs are going down, well, like PBRs.
+It's not smooth, it's not drinkable, but that's what's good about it.
+Then Dana pours some coal on the fire and shows up to the table with a round of tequila shots.
 Oh sweet baby Jesus, I was not prepared for this.

 "Here's to everybody making it.
 Here's to the Durham Dance Mafia!"